Northern California wildfires threatening thousands of homes - The Boston Globe

 Travis Air Force Base ordered non-mission essential personnel to evacuate, officials said.

-Residents in nearby Vacaville, a city of about 100,000 located between San Francisco and Sacramento, were roused before dawn Wednesday by orders to flee.
+Residents in nearby Vacaville, a city of about 100,000, were roused before dawn Wednesday by orders to flee.

-Police and firefighters went door-to-door in a frantic scramble to warn residents to evacuate as flames encroached.

-Karen Hansen had fled late Tuesday as flames approached her small farm.

-In eastern San Francisco Bay, a cluster of 20 separate lightning-sparked fires called the SCU Lightning Complex threatened about 3,800 buildings in Santa Clara, Alameda, Contra Costa, San Joaquin and Stanislaus counties.
+In eastern San Francisco Bay, a cluster of 20 separate lightning-sparked fires called the SCU Lightning Complex threatened about 6,200 buildings in five counties.

-Five to seven people were injured in one of the fires in Stanislaus County, Sheriff Jeff Dirkse told the Sacramento Bee.

-One had major burn injuries and all were taken by ambulance for treatment, he said.
+California State Parks announced full or partial closures of more than two dozen parks, including Big Basin Redwoods in the Santa Cruz Mountains, where the park headquarters and other facilities were damaged.
+The park featuring magnificent towering stands of ancient coast redwoods dates to 1902 and is the state’s oldest.

 Some firefighters were working 72-hour shifts instead of the usual 24 hours.